-- Add seasoning: sugar, basil, fennel seeds, Italian seasoning, salt & pepper, and 2 Tbsp fresh basil.
+- Add seasoning: sugar, basil, fennel seeds, Italian seasoning, salt & pepper, and 2 tablespoon fresh basil.
 Stir the seasoning into the tomato sauce thoroughly and cover.
 Reduce heat and allow to simmer for 1-2 hours, stirring occasionally.

 - Bring a large pot of water (lightly salted) to a boil, add lasagna noodles, and cook 8-10 minutes.
 Drain noodles and rinse with cold water.